leblancmeneses/NPEG/README.md

 *	The framework can output equivalent parsers natively in C/C++/C#/Java/PHP/JavaScript. http://www.robusthaven.com/blog/parsing-expression-grammar/npeg-language-workbench
 *	The framework can read and write it's own DSL. http://www.robusthaven.com/blog/parsing-expression-grammar/npeg-dsl-documentation

+The inline DSL is only supported in C#.
+All other languages must use the DSL inside the language workbench to export the parse tree in your target language.
+All offline versions will be faster so we provide an offline C# version also.
+You can grab dependencies for your target language here: https://github.com/leblancmeneses/NPEG/tree/master/Languages

 ## PEG - Boolean Algebra in CSharp

-The inline DSL is only supported in C#.
-All

 <code>

     		String grammar = @"